Tanghulu (Crispy-Crunchy Candied Fruit Recipe)

 - Sarah Smith

-Tanghulu is a traditional Chinese street snack made by coating fresh fruit in a crisp sugar shell.
-Each bite gives you a satisfying crunch followed by juicy sweetness inside.
-It’s simple to make, fun to display, and gorgeous for holiday dessert tables or edible gifts!
+Tanghulu is a traditional Chinese street snack made by coating fresh fruit in a thin, glassy sugar shell that hardens into a perfectly crisp crunch.
+Each bite delivers that satisfying crackle followed by juicy, refreshing sweetness inside.
+It’s surprisingly simple to make, incredibly fun to display, and absolutely stunning for holiday dessert tables or edible gifts.

 Ingredients